improbable-eng/phtree-cpp/README.md

 # PH-Tree C++

-The PH-Tree is an ordered index on an n-dimensional space (quad-/oct-/2^n-tree) where each dimension is (by default) indexed by a 64 bit integer.
+The PH-Tree is an ordered index on an n-dimensional space (quad-/oct-/2^n-tree) where each dimension is (by default) indexed by a 64bit integer.
 The index order follows z-order / Morton order.
 The default implementation is effectively a 'map', i.e. each key is associated with at most one value.
 Keys are points or boxes in n-dimensional space.

-One strength of PH-Trees are fast insert/removal operations and scalability with large datasets.
+Two strengths of PH-Trees are fast insert/removal operations and scalability with large datasets.
-It also provides fast window queries and _k_-nearest neighbor queries, and it scales well with higher dimenions.
+It also provides fast window queries and _k_-nearest neighbor queries, and it scales well with higher dimensions.
 The default implementation is limited to 63 dimensions.

 The API ist mostly analogous to STL's `std::map`, see function descriptions for details.